Researcher of the Month

 Dr Rahali and Professor Livingstone advise that advertisers and influencers must visibly disclose adverts, preferably both in writing and verbally, as young children may not yet be able to read.
 Platforms should seek to minimise the volume of influencer advertising that is promoted to children, devise tools that can effectively quantify the extent and nature of digital marketing and be more transparent about algorithms.

-Visiting Fellow in the Department of Media and Communications and Professor Sonia Livingstone
+Dr Miriam Rahali is Visiting Fellow in the Department of Media and Communications and Professor Sonia Livingstone is Professor of Social Psychology Department of Media and Communications at the London School of Economics

 Scroll our research gallery